makersacademy/chitter-challenge/README.md

 ```
 As a Maker
 So that I can post messages on Chitter as me
-I want to sign up for Chitter
+I want to sign up for Chitter - done

 As a Maker
 So that I can post messages on Chitter as me